Website Chat7 min readJanuary 2, 2026

 Three questions to ask any AI chatbot vendor

 1. Can the AI access the internet or external data sources?
-If yes, it can hallucinate.
+If yes, it can make things up.

 2. What happens when the AI doesn't know the answer?
 If it guesses, run.